IndiePass/indiepass-android/README.md

   - Main content becomes selectable after long click
   - Browse by tag for Mastodon
 - Share intents: receive text or images to directly share
-- Push notifications: receive push notifications if you have an account on https://indigenous.realize.be.
-Only for IndieWeb accounts.
-  You can also use your own custom MQTT server to receive notifications.

 Checkin, Geocache and Venue are experimental and pass on all information into a Geo URI in the geo property, e.g.